 These websites provide more information about device-driver requirements:

-How to Add Device Drivers by Using Windows Setup
+Add Device Drivers to Windows During Windows Setup

 BCDboot Command-Line Options